FLAMEGPU/FLAMEGPU2-docs/src/tutorial/index.rst

 .. note::

-  ``-DCMAKE_CUDA_ARCHITECTURES=61``, configures the build for Pascal GPUs of ``SM_61``, you may wish to change this to match your available GPU.
+  ``-DCMAKE_CUDA_ARCHITECTURES=75``, configures the build for Turing GPUs of ``SM_75``, you may wish to change this to match your available GPU.
 Omitting it entirely will produce a larger binary suitable for all current architectures, which essentially multiplies the compile time by the number of architectures.
 In general, GPUs of newer architecture than specified will run but be limited to the features of the earlier architecture that the program was compiled for.

 The build files for the project should now be created inside the directory ``build``.